Canada is a huge country and the easiest and most flexible way to explore it is by car.

 It depends on the province.
 For example, we couldn’t buy insurance in New Brunswick without having a New Brunswick license.
 In British Columbia, foreign licenses are accepted but insurance is automatically more expensive

-Yes, you must be able to provide a local address (within the province) to register and insurance a vehicle.
-A separate mailing address is usually OK.
-When applying for a drivers license, you’ll only be given a paper version immediately and the card will be mailed within 2-3 weeks.
+When applying for a driver’s license, you’ll only be given a paper version immediately and the card will be mailed within 2-3 weeks.
 For insurance purposes, you have to supply an address where the vehicle will usually be ‘residing’ (that is, parked when not in use).

-If you are only travelling through and not moving to a province (to find work, rent a house etc) it is not necessary to transfer you vehicle over each time you cross a border.
+If you are only travelling through and not moving to a province (to find work, rent a house etc) it is not necessary to transfer your vehicle over each time you cross a border.
 You should, however, check your insurance policy for any relevant time limits on travel.

 Most Canadian insurance policies will include driving in the USA too.
 But you should always check first.